emma-cai/extraction-relation/README.md

 (a processor that runs the Stanford dependency parser)[https://github.com/allenai/extraction/blob/master/ermine/src/main/scala/org/allenai/extraction/processors/StanfordParser.scala], and streams out the dependency parse as XML - and (a separate processor to convert that XML)[https://github.com/allenai/extraction/blob/master/ermine/src/main/scala/org/allenai/extraction/processors/StanfordXmltoTtl.scala] to the TTL graph format.
-This way, we both have two smaller problems to solve - and someone could resue the Stanford processor down the line.
+This way, we both have two smaller problems to solve - and someone could reuse the Stanford processor down the line.

 Processors should extend the [Processor](https://github.com/allenai/extraction/blob/master/ermine/src/main/scala/org/allenai/extraction/Processor.scala).
+We've been putting processors in [extraction/processors](https://github.com/allenai/extraction/blob/master/ermine/src/main/scala/org/allenai/extraction/processors/CatProcessor.scala).
-For a simple example of this, check out the [CatProcessor](https://github.com/allenai/extraction/blob/master/ermine/src/main/scala/org/allenai/extraction/processors/CatProcessor.scala) (named after the Linux tool, not the furry mammal).
+For a simple example processor, check out [CatProcessor](https://github.com/allenai/extraction/blob/master/ermine/src/main/scala/org/allenai/extraction/processors/CatProcessor.scala) (named after the Linux tool, not the furry mammal).

 Once written, the processor needs to be added to the processor configuration map, which is created in [ErmineModule](https://github.com/allenai/extraction/blob/master/ermine/src/main/scala/org/allenai/extraction/manager/ErmineModule.scala#L24).
 Ideally, we could look up processors at runtime by class name . . . but this is not very reliable with the current Scala reflection libraries.

 ### Pipelines

 Once you have processors in place, you're ready to write a pipeline.
 A pipeline is configured in a typesafe config file.
-By default, Ermine locally looks be under the `ermine.pipeline` config key, but you can change this with the `-p` commandline flag.
+By default, Ermine locally looks under the `ermine.pipeline` config key, but you can change this with the `-p` commandline flag.

 A pipeline has the following fields:
 * `name`: A human-readable name of the pipeline.
 Required.